 - The first step is to exclude companies with high corporate responsibility risks (minimum score of 4/10 in the Management Company proprietary model).
-This selection fulfills the conditions of the French SRI label. - The second step is based on the selection of companies identified to meet the Sub-Fund's sustainable strategy (i.e., reduction in carbon emission in view of achieving the long-term global warning objectives of the Paris Agreement). - The third step is to build a portfolio pursuant to a fundamental analysis, the liquidity and the valuation of the companies considered.
+This selection fulfills the conditions of the French SRI Label. - The second step is based on the selection of companies identified to meet to Sub-Fund's sustainable strategy, - The third step is to build a portfolio pursuant to a fundamental analysis, the liquidity and the valuation of the companies considered.